 Art provides the imagery that allows me to present my ideas.
 I aim to create aesthetically beautiful, compelling and thought provoking art in a simple and quiet manner.
 Art needs to be beautiful, but beauty can come from ugliness as long as it is presented poetically.

-I mostly create a series of artwork under a certain theme.
+I mostly create artwork which promotes social advocacy and morality through emphasis on unconventional use of materials.
 “Journey of a Thousand Years” which included sculptures with etched mirrors was an analysis of how the self is shaped over time.
 “Time” series inlaid with gold, embracing the Japanese concept of treating breakage as part of the past of an object suggested the frailty of each moment.
 “Clothes from the Past” installation of sculptural garments redefined a past culture’s sophistication in a contemporary form.
 “Overwritten Scripts” included prints elaborating on how the manipulation of the religious scripture influenced cultural norms.
 “Words” an audiovisual installation was aimed to encourage people to listen more.
 In “Floating Children”, a collaboration with photojournalist Brian Rutter, the installation featuring floating transparent fabric with photographs of Syrian children was my way of speaking to the fragility of children in war.